isgiddy/giddy-2020-roammiz/README.md

 # giddy-2020-roammiz
-Analysis followed by Giddy et al 2020 - submesoscale processes in the ice-impacted SO paper
+Analysis followed by Giddy et al 2020 - stirring by sea ice-melt water enhances submesoscale fronts in the Southern Ocean

 At the moment, to implement the code here you need to clone this repository to your local machine.
 'git clone https://github.com/isgiddy/giddy-2020-roammiz.git'